cppwfs/readmesample/README.md

   * xd_private_key_file - the URI of the ec2 private key
   * xd_run_on_ec2 - If set to true, system will pull result file and logs from remote servers.

+## Module Configuration

+Out of the box all modules should require no additional setup for local testing.
+However in a distributed environment resources such as databases, Message Queues and Hadoop servers lie in different locations.
+This section will discuss how to configure these modules to work in  a distributed environment

+### JDBC